-- An official transcript from each university or professional school from which you have received a degree.
-Transcripts should be sent directly from the granting institution to Katherine Ridella via secure email at email@example.com, or mailed as a hard copy to: Katherine Ridella, MHCI Admissions, 423 Guardian Drive, Blockley Hall Room 1417, Philadelphia PA 19104.
+- An official transcript from each university or professional school at which you have completed coursework towards a degree.
+Transcripts should be sent directly from the granting institution to Katherine Ridella via secure email at firstname.lastname@example.org, or mailed as a hard copy to: Katherine Ridella, MHCI Admissions, 423 Guardian Drive, Blockley Hall Room 1417, Philadelphia PA 19104.

 - Note: Applicants whose transcripts are in a language other than English must use WES ICAP service to submit transcripts translated into English.

 - Letters of recommendation from 2 professional supervisors, mentors, colleagues, or academic instructors.